qadolphe/Running-Form-Analyzer/README.md

 <h2>What is this repo?</h2>

-* For me to explore neural networks and their applications to Computer Vision.
+* For me to explore neural networks and their applications to computer vision.
-* Combine my passion for Computer Vision with my interest in Track & Field.
+* Combine my passion for computer vision with my interest in Track & Field.
 * Build off existing frameworks so I can better focus on learning about neural networks.

 ### Overview